We work with more than 300 partners to bring you better travel deals

 Choose a month below to see average flight price and weather conditions.

 17 - 278 mm

-When is the best time to book flights to Cotonou?
+When is the best time to book a flight to Cotonou?

 Which day is cheapest to fly to Cotonou?

 Flights in the morning are typically the cheapest time of the day to fly to Cotonou.
-Flights in the afternoon are usually the most expensive.
+Flights in the evening are usually the most expensive.

 When is the best time to visit Cotonou?

 Benin is a tropical destination, so it has a distinct rainy and dry season.
 Generally, visitors will want to book their trip during the dry season, which stretches from November through to February.
 The humidity will be lower and temperatures will be hot, making this time of year ideal for beach holidays.
 Try to avoid the very hottest times of year, generally between February and April.